-Krista Mitzel, Labor & Employment Attorney, The Mitzel Company, LLP, and Aaron Minnis, Attorney, Minnis and Smallet’s LLP
+Krista Mitzel, Labor & Employment Attorney, The Mitzel Group, LLP, and Aaron Minnis, Attorney, Minnis and Smallet’s LLP

 Preventative strategies and updated policies are the best defense from exposure to liability and lawsuits.
 In this uniquely formatted session, you’ll learn how attorneys with opposing views consider the issues surrounding labor and employment laws.
 From this perspective, you’ll discover best practices for complying with the latest laws, and find out how to protect your business from getting sued or audited.

 1:30 – 2:45pm: Political Correctness at Work: Where to Draw the Line

 James J. McDonald, Jr., Partner, Fisher & Phillips LLP

 With a growing focus in universities and the media on unconscious bias, micro-aggression and bullying; and employees who are increasingly sensitive to the slightest provocation, many employers are uncertain about how far they must go to police the words and actions of employees at work.
 Should you broaden your policy against harassment to encompass statements and conduct that are not prohibited by current law?
 Do you need a policy against bullying?
 How should you reconcile employees’ competing sensitivities regarding politics and religion?
 How do you handle transgender employees and which restroom should they use?
 Can you still require employees to follow a dress code?
 Get answers to these important (and potentially risky) questions, and learn where to draw the line on political correctness in the workplace.

 3:00 – 4:15pm: FEHA, ADA, CFRA, FMLA and Worker’s Compensation: Addressing Complex Interactions